 Rather than using a second round of weed spray on the corn, which would cost thousands of dollars for a crop that may not break even, we are going to use our 1980 John Deere 4440 tractor to pull our 1993 Hiniker 5000 cultivator to root out weeds in between the corn rows.

 This method is something organic farmers do.
 It’s tedious and must be timed perfectly.
 The corn must be just the right height and there can’t be heavy rains in the forecast.
 The timing is right for us.
 We will save thousands.
 Thousands that we can’t afford to spend right now on a crop that is iffy at best.
-According to MacroTrends corn prices are comparable to 2014, though the inputs (land cost, fertilizer, seed and fuel as example) have risen.
+According to MacroTrends corn prices are comparable to 2014, though the inputs (land cost, fertilizer, seed and fuel) have risen.
 So you figure out how to make the multiple variables of farming work within the conditions you face each season.
 We haven’t cultivated this much for ten years!

 Sometimes there’s No School Like Old School!

-Cultivation is tedious work, as with this machinery, we have can only cultivate around twenty to thirty acres per day.
+Cultivation is tedious work, and with this machinery, we have can only cultivate around twenty to thirty acres per day.
 It will take about ten to thirteen days of well-timed cultivation to pull out the weeds in the corn rows.
 Cultivation also loosens the soil that has been beaten by the relentless rains we’ve experienced early this spring.
 Cultivation also helps to incorporate more oxygen to the plant.

 So why don’t more farmers practice this as a cost-saving measure?
 They might have sold off this ancient piece of equipment.
 It takes time to go back and pull weeds like this.
 If you are farming thousands of acres, it’s just not as cost-effective.
 We are a small family farm and can make changes more quickly.
 This year calls for a radical change.
 And so we will change.
 Radically.
 To Old School.

-Hopefully, the clouds will part, and the sun will come out and create that well-known Iowa humidity to grow the corn quickly to put the rows in shadow and eliminate any more weeds after our Old School Cultivation.
+Hopefully, the clouds will part, and the sun will come out and create that well known Iowa humidity to grow the corn quickly to put the rows in shadow and eliminate any more weeds after our Old School Cultivation.

 At least this tractor has a cab and a radio!